-Wi-Fi technology, combined with an advanced mobile App and a data platform helps transform venues into powerful marketing channels that improve customer insights for the smart stadium.
+Wi-Fi technology is a digital asset, combined with an advanced mobile App and a data platform helps transform venues into powerful marketing channels that improve customer insights for the smart stadium.

 By Didier Plateau, CEO, UCOPIA